- 45,227 km²

 Statistics on job vacancies mediated by the public employment services (Unemployment Insurance Fund) is available here.
 As demand for labour depends on the performance of businesses, which in turn depends on the further costs of the coronavirus pandemic and the measures taken to stop its spread, it is hard to forecast the future development of the labour market.

 The estimates of short-term labour demand by occupations compiled by the regional departments of the Unemployment Insurance Fund and external experts, is available from the occupational barometer.

-In view of the occupational forecasts, the most intensive labour demand is expected to affect the following areas: information and communication technology, engineering, financial sector, health care, education and research etc. There might be a decline of employment in construction and industrial sector this year.
+In view of the occupational forecasts, the most intensive labour demand is expected to affect the following areas: information and communication technology, engineering, financial sector, health care, education and research etc.

 There is still a demand for high-skilled labour in Estonia and the attracting foreign talents is important issue.
 Work in Estonia program is aimed to introduce Estonia to foreign specialists, to help local employers find foreign professionals and to help the latter adapt to local life.

 OSKA analyses, which gives an overview of the Estonian labour market and the labour force demand over the next 10 years, are available at oska.kutsekoda.ee.